 Supporting Your Student Before Moving In

 Allow your student to be as involved as possible with the pre-university preparations.
 Ask them to read over residence policies and procedures, important dates, Move In information etc. Your student is responsible for becoming familiar with this information and allowing them to do so will facilitate and foster their independence.
 Throughout the year the Residence Life Team will remind them of any important dates.

 Move-in Day can be both exciting and stressful for your student and they will experience a whirlwind of emotions.
 It can be a bittersweet day for families as well.
 Even the most well prepared students may still be unsure as to what to expect once they have settled in.
-Prior to Move In Day, create a plan of action with your student.
+Prior to Move in Day, create a plan of action with your student.
 Be sure to discuss with your student what the day will entail, when you are leaving etc. and assure them that if something does not go according to plan everything will be alright.
 Encourage them to get involved in Orientation Week events.
 For Move-In Dates, Procedures and Tips on What to Bring check out: http://studenthousing.info.yorku.ca/undergrad/keele-move-in-information/

 Supporting Your Student During the Year